One of the many benefits of becoming a U.S. citizen is that one can’t lose citizenship solely by living outside of the United States for a long time.

 - The person does something that falls under the U.S.’s “loss of nationality” statute.
 This is found at Section 349 of the Immigration and Nationality Act.)
 An important thing to notice about this statute is that it contains some wiggle room: The person who performs the relevant act must do so “with the intention of relinquishing United States nationality” in order to lose citizenship.
 Here’s what the statute lists as acts that might result in loss of U.S. nationality:

 - Becoming a naturalized citizen of another country after age 18.
-Because you were apparently a Guatemalan citizen by birth rather than naturalization, this wouldn’t apply to you.
+If you are a citizen of another country by birth rather than naturalization, this won’t apply to you.
 (And in any case, there’s that “intention” element of the statute; the very reason that many people can become dual citizens of the U.S. and another country.)

 - Joining the military of a foreign state.
 If you enter or serve in the armed forces of a foreign state and either those armed forces are engaged in hostilities against the U.S. or you serve as an officer (commissioned or non-commissioned), you may be found to have relinquished your U.S. citizenship.